enocol/my-portfolio/README.md

 As a user, I want to:

 - Access the portfolio website seamlessly across various devices including desktops, laptops, tablets, and mobile phones.
-- See the navigation bar contain clear and descriptive menu items that represent different that can be used to go from one page to another
+- See the navigation bar contain clear and descriptive menu items that represent different pages that can be used to go from one page to another
 - Experience a consistent layout and design across all pages of the website, including the navigation bar's position, styling, and behavior.
-- View a home page that carried information about the software deloper
+- View a home page that carries information about the software deloper
 - View the skills or tech stack of the software developer
 - View the employment history of the software developer
 - Be able to use a form to contact the softeware developer